 And God will keep you saved until the end of history and the beginning of eternity.
 When Christ returns bodily and triumphantly, you will be a finished product.
 Paul said it best in Romans 8: โFor those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorifiedโ (Romans 8:29-30).

-Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, and their three dogs, Susie, Aries, and Dot.
-Brandon and Dakota are also foster parents through Sunrise Children’s Services of Kentucky.
-Brandon is also a published author and a religious columnist for the Advance Yeomannewspaper in Ballard County, Kentucky.
-He is also a devotional contributor for Kentucky Today,a news publication of the Kentucky Baptist Convention.
-His columns are also featured in the Times-Argus newspaper of Central City, Kentucky, West Kentucky News of western Kentucky, and the online blog, Reforming the Heart.
+Brandon is the pastor of Bandana Baptist Church in Bandana, Kentucky, where he lives with his wife, Dakota, their much-prayed for son, Oliver, and their three dogs.
+Brandon and Dakota previously served as foster parents through Sunrise Children’s Services of Kentucky.
+Brandon is also a published author and his Bible Gleanings columns are featured in over sixteen publications throughout Kentucky, Illinois, Tennessee, and Indiana.
+He is also a devotional contributor for Kentucky Today,a news publication of the Kentucky Baptist Convention, and an editor at Reforming the Heart.

 Godโs promises are the kindling which fuels the fire of joy within the souls of His saints.
 When life is like a desolate desert of despair and discouragement, His unbreakable promises are rivers of refreshing gladness.
 They are the rainbows that bring us rest and relief after the heavy rains of tribulation.
 Like the sun rising after a night of terrifying storms, the promises of God give us a warm assurance that everything is going to be alright.